kareemmahlees/About-Me/README.md

 ## Backend Engineer

-I Specialize in Building and Designing APIs, maintaining and refactoring codebases and building robust backend services.
+I Specialize in Building and Designing APIs, maintaining and refactoring codebases, and building robust software services.

-I have a strong experience and enjoy to write Automation scripts.
+I have strong experience and enjoy writing Automation scripts.

 - 🌍  I'm based in Egypt
 - 🖥️  See my profile at [LinkedIn](http://www.linkedin.com/in/kareem-mahlees-a82375234/)
 - ✉️  You can contact me at [kareemmahlees@gmail.com](mailto:kareemmahlees@gmail.com)
-- 🧠 I'm learning k8s and kafka.
-- 📜 I'm currently working as a backend developer @Evento
+- 📜 I'm currently open for new positions and opportunities.
-- 🤝 I'm open to collaborating on Web dev projects with other backend or frontend Devs and Automation projects
+- 🤝 I'm open to collaborating on cool software projects and exchanging knowledge with other talented engineers.

 ### Contributions to the Community